XU316 USB HiFi Decoder Zero-Code Product Configuration Protocol¶

 B -->C{MCU Response}

-C -->|Timeout| D[Retransmit Command]
+C -->|Timeout| D[Resend Command]

-D -->E{Retry Count < 4?}
+D -->E{Retry Count<4?}

 E -->|Yes| C

-E -->|No| F[Use Default Configuration]
+E -->|No| F[Use Default Config]

 C -->|Normal Response| G[Parse Startup Options]

-G -->|0x01| H[Update Basic Product Information]
+G -->|0x01| H[Update Basic Product Info]

-G -->|0x02| I[Update Power-up Configuration Information]
+G -->|0x02| I[Update Power-On Config]

-G -->|0x04| J[Update Other Configuration Information]
+G -->|0x04| J[Update Other Config]

-G -->|0x00| K[Continue Startup Process]
+G -->|0x00| K[Continue Startup Flow]

-3.2.2 Read Product Information (0x01)¶
+3.2.2 Read Product Info (0x01)¶

 XU316 Sends